Seed group Vilmorin to enter Vietnam in emerging market push

-PARIS French seed maker Vilmorin (VILM.PA) is to become the first international industry player with a direct presence in Vietnam through the acquisition of local firm Tropdicorp as part of its push into emerging markets.
+PARIS Oct 8 French seed maker Vilmorin is to become the first international industry player with a direct presence in Vietnam through the acquisition of local firm Tropdicorp as part of its push into emerging markets.

 "With Vietnam we have a country that offers us dynamism for the future," he told reporters.
 "Three or four years ago our analysts hadn't identified it as a key market."